danritz/design-archive/README.md

 # Design Archive
-A more permanent place for links to articles, books, videos, and podcasts that I want to keep around and curate.
+A permanent place for links to articles, books, videos, and podcasts I find particularly helpful.
+My threshold for adding to archive: I expect to read, watch, and listen to everything several times.
+Hopefully, this will keep the quality high and resist trends.

 ## Sections
 * [Articles](https://github.com/danritz/design-archive/blob/master/articles.md)